Creedence Clearwater Revival: Peak success: 1969–1970

-Months later, during April 1969, "Bad Moon Rising" backed with "Lodi", was released and peaked at No. 2 in the US.
-In the United Kingdom, "Bad Moon Rising" spent three weeks at number one on the UK Singles Chart during September and October 1969, becoming the band's only number one single in the UK.
-The band's third album, Green River, followed in August 1969, was their first album to top the Billboard 200, and went gold along with the single "Green River", which again reached No. 2 on the Billboard charts.
-The B-side of "Green River", "Commotion", peaked at No. 30 and the band's emphasis on remakes of their old favorites continued with "Night Time Is the Right Time".
-CCR continued to tour constantly with performances in July 1969 at the Atlanta Pop Festival and in August 1969 at the Woodstock Festival.
-Their set was not included in the Woodstock film or soundtrack because John felt the band's performance was subpar.
-Four tracks from the event (out of a total of eleven) were eventually included in the 1994 commemorative box set Woodstock: Three Days of Peace and Music.
-Cook, however, held an opposing view, saying, "The performances are classic CCR and I'm still amazed by the number of people who don't even know we were one of the headliners at Woodstock '69."
-John later complained the act that preceded them, the Grateful Dead, had put the audience to sleep; as John scanned the audience he saw a "Dante scene, just bodies from hell, all intertwined and asleep, covered with mud".
+Months later, during April 1969, "Bad Moon Rising" backed with "Lodi", was released and peaked at number two in the US.
+In the United Kingdom, "Bad Moon Rising" spent three weeks at number one on the UK Singles Chart during September and October 1969, becoming the band's only number-one single in the UK.
+The band's third album, Green River, which followed in August 1969, was their first album to top the Billboard 200, and went gold, along with the single "Green River", which also reached number two on the Billboard charts.
+The B-side of "Green River", "Commotion", peaked at number 30, and the band's emphasis on covers of old favorites continued with "Night Time Is the Right Time".

+CCR continued to tour constantly, with performances in July 1969 at the Atlanta Pop Festival and in August 1969 at the Woodstock Festival.
+At Woodstock, the band took the stage in the early morning, hours after their scheduled start-time.
+They followed the Grateful Dead, who John said had put the audience to sleep.
+As he scanned the audience he saw a "Dante scene, just bodies from hell, all intertwined and asleep, covered with mud".
+In addition to the low-energy crowd, the band also experienced issues with their equipment and lighting, resulting in John vetoing their inclusion in the Woodstock film or soundtrack.
+Cook, however, praised their set, saying, "The performances are classic CCR and I'm still amazed by the number of people who don't even know we were one of the headliners at Woodstock '69."

-After Woodstock, CCR were busy honing material for a fourth album, Willy and the Poor Boys, their second top 3 LP, released in November 1969.
-"Down on the Corner" and "Fortunate Son", both of which they performed on The Ed Sullivan Show on November 16, 1969, climbed to No. 3 and No. 14, respectively, by year's end.
+After Woodstock, CCR were busy honing material for a fourth album, Willy and the Poor Boys, their second top-three LP, released in November 1969.
+"Down on the Corner" and "Fortunate Son", both of which they performed on The Ed Sullivan Show on November 16, 1969, climbed to number three and number 14, respectively, by year's end.
 The album was CCR in standard mode, featuring Fogerty originals and two reworked Lead Belly covers, "Cotton Fields" and "Midnight Special".
-The year 1969 had been a remarkable chart year for the band: three Top Ten albums, four hit singles (charting at No. 2, No. 2, No. 2, and No. 3) with three additional charting B-sides.
+The year 1969 had been remarkable for the band - three top-10 albums, four hit singles (three charting at number two and one at number three) with three additional charting B-sides.

 CCR released another double A-side hit, "Travelin' Band"/"Who'll Stop the Rain", in January 1970.
 The speedy "Travelin' Band", with a strong Little Richard sound, however, bore enough similarities to "Good Golly, Miss Molly" to warrant a lawsuit by the song's publisher; it was eventually settled out of court.
-The song ultimately topped out at No. 2.
-The band also recorded its January 31, 1970, live performance at the Oakland Coliseum Arena, which would later be marketed as a live album and television special.
-In February, CCR were featured on the cover of Rolling Stone, although only John was interviewed in the accompanying article.
+The song ultimately topped out at number two.
+The band also recorded its January 31, 1970, live performance at the Oakland Coliseum Arena, which was later marketed as a live album and television special.
+In February, CCR was featured on the cover of Rolling Stone, although only John was interviewed in the accompanying article.